2019: November 9-15 (7 places left) November 16-22 (SOLD OUT)

 SATURDAYA SwimQuest representative will meet you at Great Guana Cay Harbour and take you to New Heights.
 You can settle into your room, and meet your fellow guests and guides for an evening meal on the terrace and your safety briefing.
 Please note - the last ferry leaves Marsh Harbour at 5.45pm, so we will start the tour officially when the last guests arrive (around 7pm).

-SUNDAYOn Sunday morning, we will complete an coastal swim (1-2km) along one of Great Guana Cay’s pristine white beaches.
+SUNDAYOn Sunday morning, we will complete a coastal swim (1-2km) along Great Guana Cay’s sheltered coastline.
 This will be an easy swim so that the guides can get an idea of everyone’s swimming ability and (if you wish) film you swimming above and below the water so that we can provide coaching advice later on in the evening.
-In the afternoon, we will venture south towards Scotland Cay, swimming up Scotland Cay’s sandy coastline and eventually making the crossing back towards Great Guana Cay (2-3km).
+In the afternoon, we will venture south towards Scotland Cay, swimming up Scotland Cay’s sandy coastline (2-3km) and finishing in the stunning turquoise lagoon.
+Keep an eye our for the beautiful Eagle Rays!

-TUESDAYIn the morning, we will head north to visit Crab Cay.
-This morning’s swim will be an island-to-island crossing, from Crab Cay to Green Turtle Cay (3km), where we will stop for lunch.
-In the afternoon we will complete a circumnavigation of Whale Cay.
+TUESDAYIn the morning, we will head north to visit No Name Cay.
+This morning’s swim will be coastal swim along the beautiful sheltered shoreline of No Name Cay.
+Don’t be surprised if you bump into some unlikely locals at the end of your swim!
+We will then head to Green Turtle Cay where you will have the opportunity to buy lunch and look around.
+In the afternoon we will complete a circumnavigation of Crab Cay.
 The sea of Abaco has a large population of bottlenose dolphins, so keep your eyes peeled on the way to our swim spots!

-WEDNESDAYThis morning we will head out to Turtle Cay to swim along shallow reefs and admire the abundance of colourful marine life.
-In the afternoon, we will head back to New Heights for a few hours of relaxation before dinner out at the vibrant Nippers Bar & grill.
+WEDNESDAYThis morning we will head to a reef north of Great Guana Cay to swim along shallow reefs and admire the abundance of colourful marine life.
+In the afternoon, we will head back to New Heights for a few hours of relaxation before dinner.
+A local masseuse is available for you to book should you wish.

 THURSDAYToday will be a big day, with lots of swimming!
-After breakfast, we head down to Elbow Cay to complete our longest swim yet along the beautiful sheltered reefs (4-5km).
+After breakfast, we head down to Elbow Cay to complete our longest swim yet along the beautiful coastline (4-5km).
 Keep an eye out for turtles, reef sharks and rays.
-In the afternoon, we will return to Man O War cay, for a relaxing reef swim, before heading back to New Heights for sundowners, a BBQ and a beach bonfire.
+You will then have the opportunity to buy lunch in HopeTown and look around the lighthouse.
+In the afternoon we will complete our final relaxing reef swim before our farewell beach bonfire and dinner.

 TRAVEL & TIMINGSThis trip officially begins on Saturday evening with a welcome and dinner, once all guests arrive at New Heights.
-The trip finishes on Friday morning, usually after an optional sunrise swim and breakfast.
+The trip finishes on Friday morning, usually after a leisurely breakfast.

 As a small islet to the east of Great Abaco, Great Guana Cay does not have its own airport or even air strip.
 This island is home to only about 150 residents, and we visit to escape from the rest of the world for a week!
 You'll have to take a few extra steps in order to get away from it all, but in the end you'll find it to be worth the effort.